joswayski/joswayski-snhu-capstone.github.io/README.md

 - Practicing tenant data isolation by embedding each tenant ID into the queryable index of each entity
 - Rearchitecting a core feature to use a more efficient data structure which would remove a massive limitation for our customers
 - Using a hash map with a custom sorting algorithm to efficiently sort the data structure above in O(n) time instead of O(n<sup>2</sup>)
-- Adding type safety wherever possible to prevent accessing undefined properties in code using TypeScript
+- Adding type safety wherever possible to prevent accessing undefined properties in code using TypeScript as well as comments on each property with JSDoc to give context to the developer on how that property is used

 As I progress throughout my career, I would like to be knowledgeable in a variety of areas with a specialization in cloud technologies like Amazon Web Services.
 The changes made in this ePortfolio reflect my professional goals by making me a well rounded engineer since the changes that were made to my artifact touch on various aspects of computer science and the software application development lifecycle as well as my desired future specialization in cloud computing.